-The syllabus has been reviewed and revised for first examination in 2020.

-Changes to syllabus content

-- The key benefits and information on progression have been updated.

-- The syllabus aims have been updated to reflect current best practice.

-- The syllabus sections have been updated.
+Changes to syllabus IGCSE (9-1) Mathematics is now available for first examination in 2019.
+The syllabus now contains 'Changes to this syllabus for 2020, 2021 and 2022.'
+This section will detail the changes to the syllabus between the 2019 syllabus and the 2020, 2021 and 2022 syllabus.
+This syllabus is no longer restricted to centres in the UK.
+Please check the syllabus page at www.cambridgeinternational.org/igcse to see if this syllabus is available in your administrative zone.
+Changes to availability Changes to syllabus content The key benefits and information on progression have been updated The syllabus aims have been updated to reflect current best practice The syllabus sections have been updated.
 We have provided clarification for some topics.

-- We have removed matrices, some construction, and loci from the syllabus content.

-- Topic 7 has been renamed 'Vectors and transformations'.

-- We have added a small number of topics.
-The following topics are new:

-- C1.2

-- E2.13

-- C4.5, E4.5

-- E6.3

-- C8.5

-- E8.6.

-- The following sections have been updated with additional content:

-- 1.1, 1.3, C1.16

-- E2.5, 2.11

-- E4.7

-- C5.3, C5.4

-- E6.2

-- 9.2, 9.3, E9.6.

-Changes to assessment (including changes to specimen papers)

-- The assessment objectives have been updated. - In Core Papers 1 and 3, the weighting of AO2 has been increased to 30-40%. - No other changes have been made to the assessment model.
+We have removed matrices, some construction, and loci from the syllabus content.
+Topic 7 has been renamed 'Vectors and transformations'.
+We have added a small number of topics.
+The following topics are new: C1.2 E2.13 C4.5, E4.5 E6.3 C8.5 E8.6.
+The following sections have been updated with additional content: 1.1, 1.3, C1.16 E2.5, 2.11 E4.7 C5.3, C5.4 E6.2 9.2, 9.3, E9.6.
+Changes to assessment (including changes to specimen papers) The assessment objectives have been updated.
+In Core Papers 1 and 3, the weighting of AO2 has been increased to 30-40%.
+No other changes have been made to the assessment model.